Prolitec/cognitive-toolkit-docs/articles/Speech/troubleshooting.md

 ### Cause

-This is often caused by authorization issues, such as
+This is often caused by authentication issues.
+Connection requests without valid `Ocp-Apim-Subscription-Key` or `Authorization` header are rejected by the service with a 403 Forbidden HTTP response.

+If you are using subscription key for authentication, the reason could be
-- the subscription key is missing or invalid
+- the subscription key is missing or invalid, or
-- the subscription key exceeds usage quota
+- the subscription key exceeds usage quota, or
+- the `Ocp-Apim-Subscription-Key` field is not set in the request header, when REST API is called.

+If you are using authorization token for authentication, the following reasons could cause the error.
-- the Authorization header is missing in the request when using REST
+- the `Authorization` header is missing in the request when using REST, or
-- the access token specified in the Authorization header is invalid
+- the authorization token specified in the Authorization header is invalid, or
-- the access token is expired
+- the authorization token is expired.
+The access token has an expiry of 10 minutes.

-Authorizatio token is expired or invalid
+For more information on authentication, refer to the [Authentication](How-to/how-to-authentication.md) page.

 ### Troubleshooting steps
 1. Verfiy that your subscription key is valid.
 You can run the following command for verfication.
 Note to replace *YOUR_SUBSCRIPTION_KEY* with your own subscription key.
-If your subscription is valid, you will see in the response the access token as a JSON Web Token (JWT).
-Otherwise you will get an error as response.
+If your subscription is valid, you will receive in the response the authorization token as a JSON Web Token (JWT).
+Otherwise you will get an error in response.

+> [!NOTE]
+> Replace `YOUR_SUBSCRIPTION_KEY` with your own subscription key.

 # [Powershell](#tab/Powershell)